 - Damaged or broken medical equipment.

 - Open packages of medical care supplies such as gauze and bandages used to treat open wounds.
 Although the supplies may appear to be clean, they are no longer sterile – and therefore unsafe to use.
-You may be interested in our article called Wound care and infection control tips.

 - Stretched out or frayed compression stockings.
 TED compression stockings need to be fitted to the person by a health care professional and have a lifecycle of about 10 washes.
 If the stockings no longer fit properly, they are not doing the job they were designed to do which is to prevent blood clots from forming.